csaha505/abcd/README.md

 this is a learning file.
 <br>
-I am trying to practice git again --author by Chandan Saha
+I am trying to practice git again --author by Chandan Saha --Software Support Engineer (REVE Systems)